Profile:

 since 2004, he has been the Canada Research Chair in Signal Processing at McMaster University.
 He has been the leader of

-many years and was also the director of the Communication Technology
+and was also the director of the Communication Technology Research Centre, a

-Research Centre, a newly founded research establishment funded by the
+newly founded research establishment funded by the Canadian Foundation of

-is recognized as a leading expert in signal processing and is
+as a leading authority in signal processing and is

 renowned in statistical signal processing and in time-frequency signal analysis